Type 2 Diabetes Guide

 Preparing to Take the Test

-You will be required to fast for at least 8 hours prior to the test.
-People who have to take a fasting blood glucose test will often fast overnight, then get the test done first thing in the morning.
+You will be required to fast for at least 8 hours prior to the test, and up to 12 hours maximum.
+People who have to take a fasting blood glucose test will often fast overnight and then get the test done first thing in the morning.
 A blood sample will be drawn and sent for testing.

 Factors that Can Affect the Test Result